Can I submit more than one manuscript? No, each member can only submit ONE manuscript to the WIP awards.

 Doesn’t that mean a writer needs to do all the work before even applying for a award?
 When we say “polished” what we mean is that the piece is not in first draft form or just a loose idea for a story.
 We strongly recommend the manuscript has been through at least one critique with the person’s critique group, writing partner or friend.
 By calling it a “work-in-progress” the writer acknowledges the fact that before publication, rewriting and perhaps additional research will be necessary.

 I plan to join SCBWI but am not yet a member.
-Can I still apply for a grant?
+Can I still apply?
 No. You must first be a member.
 Click on the “Join Now” button above to become a member instantly.

-My membership will soon expire, can I still apply for a grant?
+My membership will soon expire, can I still apply?
 Your membership must be active through September, when the award is granted, to be eligible to apply.
 Log in to your profile and click on "Membership Renewal" to renew.

 I am an SCBWI member but my writing partner is not.
-Can we still apply for a grant?
+Can we still apply?
 Yes.
 The SCBWI member would submit the application on behalf of the pair.
 If you are both SCBWI members, you would still only submit one application.

 I have a book that editors are interested in, but no one has offered me a contract on it.
-Can I use it to apply for a WIP Grant?
-You can still apply but understand that if the project comes under contract before the grant is awarded you must withdraw your application.
+Can I use it to apply for the WIP?
+You can still apply but understand that if the project comes under contract before the award is announced you must withdraw your application.

 Can I continue to circulate the project I submitted for a WIP Award?
 Yes.
 However, if you receive a contract after the deadline but during the judging process you would need to withdraw your application.